 If you have any PAD risk factors, such as diabetes, high cholesterol, high blood pressure, or a smoking habit, make sure to tell your physician or a vascular doctor about these risk factors.
 You should also tell your doctor whether or not you are experiencing additional symptoms of PAD, such as slowed toenail growth, skin discoloration, and cramping in the legs while walking or jogging.
 These can all signal a lack of adequate blood flow to your legs.

 Diagnosing Hair Loss on Shins, Calves, and Feet

 If you see your primary care physician due to hair loss on the lower legs, you may be referred to a vascular doctor for additional testing to diagnose or rule out peripheral artery disease.
-At USA Vascular Centers, our board-certified vascular doctors can conduct two tests to determine if your anterolateral leg alopecia could be caused by PAD.
+At USA Vascular Centers, our trusted vascular doctors can conduct two tests to determine if your anterolateral leg alopecia could be caused by PAD.